Materials

 Paper

 Good old cellulose-derived paper is still in use in lower-class areas where people can’t afford datapads and shops can’t afford e-ink poster displays, and so on.
+On higher-tech worlds, it has to compete with flimsiplast, which is thinner and just as durable.

 Metal Composites